History of Asmara: Architectural development under the Italian regime

-To this day an outstanding and perhaps unique collection of modern buildings gives impressive insight into the world of Italian modernist architecture of the 1920s and 1930s.
+To this day, an outstanding and perhaps unique collection of modern buildings gives impressive insight into the world of Italian modernist architecture of the 1920s and 1930s.
 In particular, the avant-garde buildings, which were created between 1935 and 1941 and were designed and realized according to rationalist principles, are looking for their equals across the world.
-But equally important for the time of the Duce was the policy of racial segregation, especially in Asmara, which was refined in the urban development plans which led to a complete separation of natives and occupiers by the end of the 1930s.
+But equally important for the time of the Duce was the policy of racial segregation, especially in Asmara, which was refined in the urban development plans and led to a complete separation of natives and occupiers by the end of the 1930s.